severalnines/docs/user-guide/deploy-cloud.rst

 There are known limitations for the cloud deployment feature:

 * There is currently no 'accounting' in place for the cloud instances.
 You will need to manually remove created cloud instances.
-* You cannot add or remove a node automatically with cloud instances.
 * You cannot deploy a load balancer automatically with a cloud instance.
-* Scaling up is similar to the standard host, where you need to create the cloud instance manually and specify the host under scaling options (*Add Node* or *Add Replication Slave*).

 We appreciate your feedbacks, feature requests and bug reports.
 Contact us via the support channel or create a feature request.
-See `FAQ <../faq.html#technical>`_.
+See :ref:`FAQ` for details.